kelseyrk/odin-recipes/README.md

 Recipes website exercise for The Odin Project

 ## Currently:
-Test knowledge of basic HTML (styling with CSS will come later)
+Test knowledge of basic HTML and CSS styling